caroleolivier/caroleolivier.github.io/_posts/2017-10-28-soap-to-json-converter.md

     </soap:Body>
     </soap:Envelope>
 ```
-As you can imagine parsing the message with bare JavaScript wouldn't be very fun.
+As you can imagine, parsing the message with bare JavaScript wouldn't be very fun.

 However, one of the great thing with SOAP based web service is that they often (they should really) come with a WSDL contract.
 > An WSDL document describes a web service.
 It specifies the location of the service, and the methods of the service
 > [WSDL](https://www.w3schools.com/xml/xml_wsdl.asp)

 [This](https://lite.realtime.nationalrail.co.uk/OpenLDBWS/rtti_2017-02-02_ldb.wsdl) is for instance the WSDL document that comes with the SOAP web service I used in my project.
-You wouldn't want a human being reading it but IDEs such as Visual Studio (for instance see [here](https://msdn.microsoft.com/en-us/library/ff512390.aspx)) can easily process such contract and automatically create interface and classes to consume the service.
+You wouldn't want a human being reading it but IDEs such as Visual Studio (for instance, see [here](https://msdn.microsoft.com/en-us/library/ff512390.aspx)) can easily process such contract and automatically create interface and classes to consume the service.
 It is super powerful and makes using SOAP service very easy.

 Knowing that, I could still have decided to call the service using JavaScript.
 There are libraries that help with reading SOAP based message and tools that help with reading WSDL.
 However, a couple of reasons made me pick another solution.
 <br/>